Conquest of the Moors Tour Overview

 Conquest of the Moors Accommodation

-As a new tour for 2020 not all of the hotels have been confirmed.
-The selection below though are hotels that made an immediate impression when we were scouting and were pencilled in straight away on the roster.
+Below is a selection of the abodes we have selected for the Conquest of the Moors tour.
 The local charm and character they offer, combined with the usual frills, is such that they fit the remit we set for all our hotel selections.

 This peaceful Parador Hotel is surrounded by beautiful gardens and a has a lovely pool to dive into for post ride refreshment.
 With stunning views of the Andalusian landscape and a great restaurant it is the perfect spot from which to visit the interesting town of Antequera.